 The college is required to submit a Follow-Up Report by March 15, 2014, to evidence ongoing efforts to meet the Standard for Physical Resources.
-The completion by September 30, 2013 of the comprehensive facilities master plan report and space utilization study conducted by Beca Ltd. will serve as basis of the Follow-Up Report.
-A preliminary presentation of findings will be made by Beca Ltd. to the college on September 5.
-A final report will be presented to the Board at its December meeting.
+The completion by November 30, 2013, of the comprehensive facilities master plan report and space utilization study conducted by Beca Ltd. will serve as basis of the Follow-Up Report.
+A full presentation of findings will be made by Beca Ltd. to the Board of Regents at this December 2013 meeting.